abcAssess/abcAssess-legal/INTERNAL_COMPLIANCE/beta-end-survey.md

 # abcAssess Beta — End of Beta Survey
-*Google Form draft — to be sent to all beta participants before Fall 2026 launch* *Completing this survey confirms your free year of access post-launch.*
+*Google Form draft — to be sent to all beta participants before January 2027 launch* *Completing this survey confirms your free year of access post-launch.*

 ---